That's the Way a Cowboy Rocks and Rolls: Background

-That's the Way a Cowboy Rocks and Rolls contained ten tracks of entirely new material.
-The album's first single, "Maybe You Should've Been Listening," only reached a peak of #45 on the Hot Country Songs chart in 1978, and the album's second single, "Love Me Back Sleep" peaked even lower on the chart in 1979.
-The album charted among the Top Country Albums list, reaching #46 upon its release in January 1978.
-The album's title track would later be covered and released as a single by country music artist, Jacky Ward in 1980, where it would reach #7 on the Hot Country Songs Chart.
+That's the Way a Cowboy Rocks and Rolls contained ten tracks of new material.
+The album's first single, "Maybe You Should've Been Listening," only reached a peak of No. 45 on the Hot Country Songs chart in 1978, and the album's second single, "Love Me Back Sleep" peaked even lower on the chart in 1979.
+The album charted among the Top Country Albums list, reaching No. 46 upon its release in January 1978.
+The album's title track would later be covered and released as a single by country music artist, Jacky Ward in 1980, where it would reach No. 7 on the Hot Country Songs Chart.

 Like Colter's previous releases, the album was co-produced by Waylon Jennings, a country artist and Colter's husband.
 He also helped serve as background vocals on the album as well.